-Can you believe that photo fuse with Windows Live Photo Gallery is available for free for the mere home user.
-Now you can really create a great photo without having to employ the services of a professional.
+Can you believe that the totally free Windows Live Photo Gallery includes photo fuse feature for the home user?
+When using this awesome freeware, you can really create a great photo without having to employ the services of a professional.
 I am absolutely stunned at what Windows live photo Gallery can do, especially when it comes to photos fuse.

 I really never thought that blending two photos together with Windows live photo fuse would be so incredibly easy!
 My 10 year old daughter could easily edit a photo like a professional using this fantastic free software.
 Of course there is Google’s Picasa which is also free picture editing software but it sadly does not include this feature.
 I often use Picasa to batch resize photos but for this tutorial we are using Windows Live Photo Gallery.